staspup/DSCI410-Research-Project/README.md

 # CAHOOTS Dispatch Analysis
-*DSCI 410 — Applied Data Science for Social Justice*
+*DSCI 410 - Applied Data Science for Social Justice*
 Author: **Stas Pupkov** • University of Oregon • June 2025

 ---

 ## Overview

-This project evaluates how Eugene’s mobile-crisis program **CAHOOTS** (Crisis Assistance Helping Out On The Streets) has altered 911 call-handling patterns—especially after a major capacity expansion on **1 Jan 2017** (second van + 03:00–10:00 coverage).
+This project evaluates how Eugene’s mobile-crisis program **CAHOOTS** (Crisis Assistance Helping Out On The Streets) has altered 911 call-handling patterns-especially after a major capacity expansion on **1 Jan 2017** (second van + 03:00–10:00 coverage).
 We analyse eleven years of Computer-Aided Dispatch (CAD) records (2014 – 2025) to answer:

 1. **RQ-1:** What proportion of total 911 calls does each agency handle (CAHOOTS vs. Police), and how has that share changed over time?
-2. **RQ-2:** Within the early-morning window (03:00 – 10:00)—directly affected by the 2017 expansion—how have diversion rates from police to CAHOOTS evolved?
+2. **RQ-2:** Within the early-morning window (03:00 – 10:00)-directly affected by the 2017 expansion-how have diversion rates from police to CAHOOTS evolved?

 ---